shushtain/__dot__/nvim/.config/nvim/doc/user_plugin_statusline.md

 local function update()
   local updated = false
   for module, _ in pairs(queue) do
-    if module ~= "diagnostics" or vim.fn.mode() == "n" then
-      local callback = handler[module]
+    ---If module is "diagnostics", wait for Normal mode to update if module ~= "diagnostics" or vim.fn.mode() == "n" then local callback = handler[module]
       ---@diagnostic disable-next-line: unnecessary-if